quicwg/multipath/draft-ietf-quic-multipath.md

 use multiple paths when sending to a node using NULL length CID will have to use special logic to minimize the impact of multipath delivery on loss detection and congestion control.
-If the receiver reports ECN counters, they will contain the sum of marks received on all paths.
+If the receiver reports ECN counters, they will contain the sum of markings received on all paths.
 Senders will need specific logic to handle such ECN marks.

 This proposal does not cover address discovery and management.
 Addresses